Federal appeals court says Trump unlawfully invoked the Alien Enemies Act for deportations

 Tuesday’s ruling is notable because it’s likely the vehicle through which the issue will reach the Supreme Court for the justices to potentially review Trump’s use of the law in full.

-The Fifth Circuit’s opinion, penned by Judge Leslie Southwick and joined by Judge Irma Carrillo Ramirez, concluded that a “predatory incursion” by members of the gang, Tren de Aragua, had not occurred, as Trump claimed as a reason for invoking the act.
+The opinion, penned by Judge Leslie Southwick and joined by Judge Irma Carrillo Ramirez, concluded that a “predatory incursion” or “invasion” by members of the gang, Tren de Aragua, had not occurred in the US, as Trump claimed as a reason for invoking the act.

+“A country’s encouraging its residents and citizens to enter this country illegally is not the modern-day equivalent of sending an armed, organized force to occupy, to disrupt, or to otherwise harm the United States,” Southwick wrote.
+“There is no finding that this mass immigration was an armed, organized force or forces.
+It is an action that would have been possible when the AEA was written, and the AEA would not have covered it.
+The AEA does not apply today either.”

-“We conclude that the findings do not support that an invasion or a predatory incursion has occurred.
-We therefore conclude that petitioners are likely to prove that the AEA was improperly invoked,” Southwick wrote.
+“We conclude that the findings do not support that an invasion or a predatory incursion has occurred,” the judge wrote in the majority opinion.

 Lee Gelernt, an attorney with the American Civil Liberties Union who represents Venezuelan detainees in north Texas who are challenging Trump’s effort to deport them under the Alien Enemies Act, said that the appeals court “correctly held that the administration’s unprecedented use of the Alien Enemies Act was unlawful because it violates Congress’ intent in passing the law.”